Remarks by FDA Deputy Commissioner at the IAFP

 Partnerships

-, knowledge sharing, and transdisciplinary collaborations will move us forward in addressing the upcoming challenges in the Food industry.
+Co-creation, knowledge sharing, and transdisciplinary collaborations will move us forward in addressing the upcoming challenges in the Food industry.
 Transdisciplinary working should be encouraged more to address new challenges in the Global Food Supply Chain.
 To achieve food safety on a global scale, food systems must be radically reformed.
-To accelerate the development of sustainable solutions, agriculture and the food industry should be encouraged to innovate systems.
+To accelerate the of sustainable solutions, agriculture and the food industry should be encouraged to innovate systems.
 Therefore, transdisciplinary multi- partnerships enable co-creation and accelerate transformational change within food systems.
 With our shared knowledge and experience, we hope to create greater support.

 References